mors-es/sound-bike/readme.md

 # Sound-bike

-A super nice tric with an Arduino en a "flat-bike" for having a success party!
+A super nice tric with an Arduino en a "exercise bike" for having a success party!

 ![sound-bike](sound-bike.gif)